banaio/www-bana-io/docs/resume/cv.md

 Did a fair amount of architectural UI work:

 * JWT-based authentication: Implemented most, if not all, of the authentication related UI features.
-Polymer didn’t have an authentication module as it’s fairly new requiring me to reimplement this feature.
+Polymer didn’t have an authentication module as it’s fairly new requiring me to re-implement this feature.
 * API interactions: I introduced Swagger JS and did the conversion from plain XHR to Promises, and ensured API was in-sync with the state of the authentication.
 * Updates via the Web Socket for notifications and async task updates: STOMP Over WebSocket.
 * Bootstrapped the testing using Web Component Tester.